TRC 3 ESSENTIAL GUIDE: How to prepare for TRC 3 + TRC 3 application checklist.

 Taking Care Of Your Mental Health During TRC 3.

 We personally experienced the trauma associated with the Korean Adoptee “leadership” during TRC 2 and witnessed the devastating impacts of TRC 2–related issues on other Korean Adoptees.
 In at least one case, the harm associated with an Adoptee’s participation in TRC 2 was both profound and permanent.
 Please take care to prioritize your mental health during TRC 3.
-Unfortunately, none of the groups which are highly encouraging Korean Adoptees to enter into the years long TRC 3 process are discussing mental health support at all.
+Unfortunately, NONE of the other organizations which are highly encouraging Korean Adoptees to enter into the years long TRC 3 process are discussing mental health support at all.

 Please see: